Login

 DifficultyLevel 5

-• Walk through the green pastures of Thalay Valley, along with spectacular mountain scenery
+• Walk through the green pastures of Thalay Valley, along with incredible mountain scenery

 Photos - Thallay La Trek